IAmASuperRobot/DSNAntenna/README.md

 ## Dependencies

-- It is highly recommended, if not necessary, to have the [Hyperdit Mod](https://forum.kerbalspaceprogram.com/topic/34785-112-hyperedit-v158-july-10-2018-cheat-teleporter-orbitplanet-editor-more/) installed for optimal performance and compatibility.
+- It is highly recommended, if not necessary, to have the [Hyperdit Mod](https://forum.kerbalspaceprogram.com/topic/34785-112-hyperedit-v158-july-10-2018-cheat-teleporter-orbitplanet-editor-more/) installed to teleport the dishes to their locations.

 ## Installation